Story and photos by Manos Angelakis

 When stew has been cooking for 1 hour; turn off until ready for the next step.

 Make "sofrito" by heating generous amounts of extra-virgin olive oil on medium heat and add chorizo slices, wait until the chorizo releases some of its fat and infuses the oil.
 Then add bell peppers and onions and sauté until translucent and caramelized.

-Add garlic and sauté until garlic is fragrant, add the grated tomato or canned stewed tomato, bring to a boil and add to the stew.
+Add garlic and sauté until garlic is fragrant, add the grated tomato or canned stewed tomatoes, bring to a boil and add to the stew.
 Stir well; add ground cumin, laurel leaves, extra-salt if necessary, and potatoes.
-Bring to a boil for 20 minutes or until potatoes are tender.
+Boil for 20 minutes or until potatoes are tender.

 Stir in the Swiss Chard or Collard Greens and boil until wilted; turn off heat.